-As long as the contractual formalities of offer and acceptance, intention to create legal relations and consideration are observed, a contract will be legally enforceable even if concluded orally and not committed to writing, although in light of the complexities and risks inherent in shipbuilding this is extremely unlikely to be the case.
-It is usual for a shipbuilding contract to provide that any modification or variation to the contract must also be in writing.
+As long as the contractual formalities of offer and acceptance, intention to create legal relations and consideration are observed, a contract will be legally enforceable even if concluded orally and not committed to writing, although in light of the complexities and risks inherent in shipbuilding, this is extremely unlikely to be the case.
+It is usual for a shipbuilding contract to provide that any modification or variation to the contract must also be in writing, rather than made orally, and where it does so, the Supreme Court confirmed in Rock Advertising v MWB Business Exchange (2018) that it will give effect to the no oral modification clause, although the effectiveness of such clauses may still be prevented if the doctrine of estoppel applies.
 Where the contract is executed in writing, electronic signatures can be used.

-The entry into deeds and other documents under the law of England and Wales by companies incorporated outside the United Kingdom (whether or not they have registered an establishment in the UK) is governed by the Overseas Companies (Execution of Documents and Registration of Charges) Regulations 2009 (as subsequently amended, but only in relation to the registration of charges).
-Part 2 of the Regulations, which came into force on 1 October 2009, adapts the formalities set out for doing business under the law of England and Wales in sections 43 (company contracts), 44 (execution of documents) and 46 (execution of deeds) of the Companies Act 2006 for overseas companies.
+Where a party to a shipbuilding contract is a company incorporated outside the United Kingdom (whether or not they have registered an establishment in the United Kingdom) their entry into the ship-building contract is governed by the Overseas Companies (Execution of Documents and Registration of Charges) Regulations 2009 (as amended).
+Part 2 of the Regulations adapts the formalities set out for doing business under the law of England and Wales in sections 43 (company contracts), 44 (execution of documents) and 46 (execution of deeds) of the Companies Act 2006 for overseas companies.